Thomas Saf-T-Liner

 The Thomas Saf-T-Liner is the name of the transit-style (Type D) school bus product line produced by Thomas Built Buses.
-Introduced for the 1978 model year, the Saf-T-Liner marked the transition to in-house chassis production by Thomas.
+It was originally introduced in 1972 using chassis from various manufacturers.
+Starting for the 1978 model year, the Saf-T-Liner marked the transition to in-house chassis production by Thomas.
 In addition to school bus applications, variations of the Saf-T-Liner have been produced as activity buses, specialty vehicles, and commercial/transit buses.
 It can also be used to describe the Saf-T-Liner C2 or Saf-T-Liner FS-65, but they are not considered part of the Saf-T-Liner family.

 Currently, all versions of the Saf-T-Liner model line are produced in High Point, North Carolina.

 Design history

 Prior to its reorganization as Thomas Built Buses in 1972, Thomas Car Works produced both front and rear-engined transit-style school buses to compete with other manufacturers.
 As was the common practice during the era, production of the chassis was outsourced to another manufacturer.
-Thomas offered its transit-style buses on a wide variety of chassis in comparison to other manufacturers (changing between Dodge, Ford, GMC, International Harvester, and Volvo).
+Thomas offered its transit-style buses on a wide variety of chassis in comparison to other manufacturers (changing between Dodge, Ford, Chevrolet/GMC, International, and White).
 In contrast, Blue Bird, then the largest school bus manufacturer in the United States, manufactured its own chassis (as did West Coast manufacturer Gillig).

-In May 1977, coinciding with an updated body design necessitated by federal school bus safety regulations, Thomas became a chassis manufacturer with the launch of the Saf-T-Liner EF and ER (EF=Engine Front, ER=Engine Rear).
+In May 1977, coinciding with an updated body design necessitated by federal school bus safety regulations, Thomas became a chassis manufacturer with the launch of the Saf-T-Liner EF (Engine Front), and the redesigned Saf-T-Liner ER (Engine Rear), first introduced in 1972.
 For the first time, the Saf-T-Liner was produced on a Thomas-designed chassis.
+In the late 1980s, the Saf-T-Liner product line (with the exception of the WestCoastER) adopted the MVP suffix, standing for Maneuverability, Visibility, and Protection.